SSC-ICT-Innovatie/nl-kat-coordination/rfd/0009-flexible-plugins.md

 ## Introduction

 Plugins are part of the core of OpenKAT.
-They form the engine that continuously monitors important OOIs for Findings.
+They form the engine that continuously monitors important objects for Findings.
 For both the community and experienced OpenKAT users, being able to create, configure and extend plugins are perhaps the most important features we provide, on the one hand because of the large open source community that provides vulnerability scanning scripts